The Shakespeare Code: References related to Shakespeare

 There are numerous other allusions to Shakespeare's plays.
 Just before the Doctor steps out of the TARDIS, he exclaims "Brave new world", from Act V Scene I of The Tempest.
 In an early scene a sign is glimpsed for an inn named "The Elephant".
 This is the name of an inn recommended in Twelfth Night.
 The three Carrionites allude to the Weird Sisters from Macbeth (which was written several years after the setting of this episode); like them, the Carrionites use trochaic tetrameter and rhyming couplets to cast spells.
 When regressing the architect in Bedlam, The Doctor uses the phrase "A Winter's Tale", whilst the architect himself uses the phrase "poor Tom" in the same way as the 'mad' Edgar in King Lear.

 Lilith credits the Carrionites' escape from the Eternals' banishment to 'new...glittering' words.
 Shakespeare is credited with adding two to three thousand words to the English language, including 'assassination', 'eyeball', 'leapfrog' and 'gloomy'.

 The character Kempe is William Kempe, a highly regarded comic actor of the era, who was a member of the Lord Chamberlain's Men along with Shakespeare and Richard Burbage.

-Wiggins is named after Doctor Martin Wiggins, a distinguished academic in the field of Elizabethan and Jacobean literature and the editor of several editions of influential plays of this period.
+Wiggins is named after Doctor Martin Wiggins, an academic in the field of Elizabethan and Jacobean literature and the editor of several editions of influential plays of this period.
 Wiggins is also a Doctor Who fan and a friend of writer Gareth Roberts.
 According to Roberts, "if anyone was gonna trip me after transmission it'd be him, so I thought I'd butter him up first".